OG CANNABIS INSURANCE.COM

 • Commercial property insurance.

-• Workers’ compensation insurance for employees.
+• Workers’ compensation insurance for employees, as required by state law.

 MED Condition: Operators must maintain coverage continuously; any lapse must be reported to the MED within 30 days.